HB9SL – An effective antenna for portable QRP?

 TOTAL COST OF COMPONENTS: € 36.90.

 While waiting for the weather to improve I wondered if a linked version of the antenna would be practical.
-In a similar way that you can have a linked dipole.
+In a similar way to how you can have a linked dipole.

-My first linked VP2E was one for 17 & 20m which with the links inserted it operated on 20 metres and with no links it was to operate on 17 metres.
+My first linked VP2E was one for 17 & 20m which with the links inserted it was to operate on 20 metres and with no links it was to operate on 17 metres.

 I then took my original 20m VP2E and extended it to 40 metres.
 Initial testing and experimentation with these antennas suggested they “should” work “OK” but after a few activations, I found that the compromises were not good.
 The difference in height required and the positioning of the feed-point for the band being operated on meant that (especially on the 20/40m model) when one band was correct with a reasonable SWR (up to 1.7/1.8:1) the other band was over 2.2:1 and the antenna was no longer resonant within the band.